The Allegory of Good and Bad Government: Cosmic allegories

-In the fresco cycle, Lorenzetti expresses the idea that the cause of peace lays not only from the effects of good government, but also from the citizens acting in accordance "with the temporal and astral force that governs" them.
+In the fresco cycle, Lorenzetti expresses the idea that the cause of peace lies not only in the effects of good government, but also from the citizens acting in accordance "with the temporal and astral force that governs" them.
 Lorenzetti expresses this idea in part with the border along the three frescos, which display medallions featuring the personifications of the planets, as well as the seasons.
 Above the mural depicting The Effects of Good Government, these medallions follow the natural order of the seasons and alignment of the planets.
-In The Effects of Good Government, Lorenzetti shows the citizens completing the different labors for each of these months.
-The labors belonging to spring and summer are very clear; "fishing and tending to the vines (March), cultivation of the soil and planting (April), riding (May), ploughing and stock rising (June), cereal harvesting (July), threshing (August), and hunting (September)".
+In The Effects of Good Government, Lorenzetti shows the citizens completing the different labors for each of the months.
+The labors belonging to spring and summer are very clear; "fishing and tending to the vines (March), cultivation of the soil and planting (April), riding (May), ploughing and stock raising (June), cereal harvesting (July), threshing (August), and hunting (September)".

 The labors of winter and fall are also found, but they do not follow the normal conventions of the time for depicting these labors.
 With these depictions of the labors following with the seasons and planets, Lorenzetti creates the idea that peace is in part possible due to the citizens following in accordance to the planets and seasons.
 It is also hypothesized that, with the depictions of citizens in different labors, Lorenzetti shows the allegorical manifestations of the children of the different planets.
 Upon closer analysis, it is clear that Lorenzetti depicted the children who would help ensure peace versus those who would be disruptive of it.
 This can be seen with the emphasis of mercantile activities that were believed to be Mercury's children.
 For the children of Venus, Lorenzetti chose to show a bride, weavers, and dancers, instead of depicting her more carnal children.
 The children of Mars, who all depend on the use of weapons, are represented by knights and guards.
 Saturn's children are represented by ploughmen, diggers, and threshers, and excludes his other children, such as cripples.
 Jupiter's children are represented as hunters.
-With Lorenzetti emphasizing the children who would ensure peace, he drove home the importance of following activities to foster peace and not disrupt it.
+With Lorenzetti emphasizing the children who would ensure peace, he drove home the importance of following activities to foster peace and not to disrupt it.
 With both the depiction of the monthly labors and the children of the various planets, Lorenzetti shows the importance of performing the appropriate tasks in accordance to nature to ensure peace.
 This point is made stronger by the fact that half the seasons and plants are shown depicted over the scene of war, reminding the viewer the faulty error of not acting in accordance.